 Your lower back (lumbar area) is vital to your mobility and health.
 The lower back provides structural support, movement, and it even helps protect certain tissues in the body.
 When back pain is left untreated, it can affect your ability to stay active, be healthy and enjoy life.

-Treatments for acute lower back pain
+Advanced, effective treatments for acute lower back pain

 From lumbar strain to soft tissue trauma to sciatica, treatment for lower back pain is recommended after an accurate diagnosis and confirmation of a specific cause.
-Some effective treatments include:
+Along with effective treatments such as physical therapy, medication and surgery, Cutting Edge Integrative Pain Centers offer some of the most innovative treatments for lower back pain, including:

-Physical therapy – Through a variety of treatments, such as heat, ultrasound, electrical stimulation and muscle-release techniques, physical therapy and specific exercises can stretch and strengthen back muscles and soft tissues to reduce pain.
-As pain improves, you’ll learn exercises to increase your flexibility, strengthen your back and abdominal muscles and improve your posture.
-Regular use of these techniques can help prevent pain from returning.
+Coolief® cooled radio frequency ablation – Using radio frequency ablation (an electrical current created by a radio wave), the nerves that send back pain signals to the brain are deactivated.
+This minimally-invasive procedure is performed using local anesthetic and can provide long-term pain relief; helping people reduce the need for medications (if not eliminate) and avoid surgery.

-Medications – Over-the-counter pain relievers, injections of cortisone an anti-inflammatory medication or topical pain relievers can temporarily relieve pain, and help minimize soreness you may experience as you heal through physical therapy.
+Neurofeedback and transcranial stimulation – These minimally (non?)-invasive techniques use state-of-the-art technology to help the brain change the way it processes pain signals.
+Essentially, your brain is retrained to pay less attention to incoming pain stimuli, thus reducing your sensitivity to pain.

-Surgery – If you have consistent pain related to radiating leg pain or progressive muscle weakness caused by nerve compression, you may benefit from surgery.
-Many of today’s minimally invasive techniques can be performed in an office setting and offer shorter recovery times than traditional surgical techniques.
+Regenerative therapies – Our very own Dr. Orlando Landrum is exclusively certified to perform Regenexx® procedures.
+These patented treatments involve the precise injection of your own stem cells or blood platelets to support your body’s ability to heal from bulging or herniated discs, degenerative conditions or injuries to the spine.

 A 360o approach to lower back pain relief is close to home